A while back I did a review of the website Credit Sesame and then followed it up with a review of the Credit Sesame mobile app.

 - New accounts opened

 There are more than 40 activities they’ll be monitoring for on your credit.
 Any of the things above can be an indication of identity theft and fraud if they’re related to activities that you didn’t initiate.
 If you get an alert that new accounts have been opened in your name, but you didn’t open them, you know you have a problem.
 You’ll now get an alert from Credit Sesame when that happens.

 How Often Will Credit Sesame Monitor Your Credit

-Credit Sesame will be checking your credit on a daily basis with the Experian credit bureau.
-It should be noted that they will not be monitoring your credit via the other agencies, so if something was to show on your TransUnion or Equifax credit report, the Credit Sesame credit monitoring may not find it – although typically items on your report will be filed with all 3 agencies.
+Credit Sesame will be checking your credit on a daily basis with the TransUnion credit bureau.
+It should be noted that they will not be monitoring your credit via the other agencies, so if something was to show on your Experian or Equifax credit report, the Credit Sesame credit monitoring may not find it – although typically items on your report will be filed with all 3 agencies.

 According to Credit Sesame the typical person will see between 5-10 alerts on their account every month.

 I’m now signed up for the free credit monitoring via the Credit Sesame site, and it only adds to the valuable service that Credit Sesame provides.
 Why wouldn’t you sign up?

 - It’s FREE: The service is free, and on average you’d have to pay around $15-20/month for a service like this.
 Having it be a free service means a big savings.

 - It’s a great way to stay on top of your credit: I did a reasonably good job of staying on top of my credit before, but with this monitoring I should be able to do an even better job.
 Not only will I now have my free credit reports and scores, I’ll also have free credit monitoring.